SireneNova/Portfolio/HTML-CSS/LoginPage/ReadMe.md

 ##Heaven Login Page

 All files are also contained in the compressed folder, loginPage.zip.
-An screenshot is shown at the bottom.
+A screenshot is shown at the bottom.
 I have since expanded on this project with JavaScript [here], where I added email validation and other features.
 ___
 ###Objective
 Create a login page using HTML5 and CSS3.